corda/cordapp-trial-framework/docs/azure_best_practices.md

 # Azure Best Practices
 Azure will greatly simplify the deployment of a Corda Business Network.
 This document outlines a few tips and tricks to help you manage your Business Network.

+Maybe worth mentioning other cloud platforms are supported as well. however, the scripts were written for Azure, so using Azure would have an advantage over other cloud platform.

 ## Virtual Machines
 * You will be creating and destroying many VMs over the course of the project.
 Make descriptive names that are unique as they cannot be used again
 * When creating a VM use a password for access instead of an ssh key.
 Generally these VMs are shared and ssh keys are not easily shareable.